Navigation

 Exchange to Bachelor and Master of Fine Art is part of the general exchange opportunities at NTNU that you will find useful information on at the Office of International Relations.

 Being an exchange student means that one of NTNU's primary admission requirements — that you must be proficient in Norwegian — does not apply.
-The course catalogue has the option to only show courses offered in English.

 Some useful information:

-• ECTS catalogue
+• ECTS catalogue (fine art course codes: BK1202-BK3306)

-• Staff at Trondheim Academy of Fine Art.
+• Staff at Trondheim Academy of Fine Art

-• Other relevant links: Living in Trondheim
+• Living in Trondheim

 • Erasmus code: N-TRONDHE01